AndyM1098/AndyM1098.github.io/main_site/src/jsonData/README.md

 # JSON Data Schema Specification

-This repository includes two structured JSON files representing experience and education records for dynamic rendering in a TypeScript-based frontend.
+This document outlines the data schema for a growing set of structured JSON files that encode resume-related information, including but not limited to professional experience and academic history.

 ---